zt4ff/ossu_learning/01_design-patterns/README.md

 ### Template Patterns
 The breaks the algorithm into steps, allowing subclasses to override these steps but not the actual method

+### Chain of Responsibility
+This is a pattern that lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.